 Supporting your child with Science at home!

 You may be wondering about you can support your child with science whilst at home.
-I have put together a few resources and websites which you can visit below.
 At Westglade, the content of our Science teaching and learning is taken from the 2014 National Curriculum for primary schools in England.

-The content covered in each of our year groups is as follws:
+The content covered in each of our year groups is as follows:

 How can I help my child at home?

 Find out about your child's termly topic. this can be found for each year group on their class page.
 If you're not sure, you can always ask their teacher.
 You can then use books or the internet to research and is a great way to brush up on your own knowledge of the topic!
 Then you can have interesting conversations where you and your child are both learning at the same time!

 Why not use this time to find out more about a famous scientist.
 I have listed some examples below.
 You could also research innovative and exciting inventions up to and including the present day.

 |Ole Kirk Christiansen||Ole Kirk Christiansen invented Lego in 1949.|

 |Mae Jemison||Mae was the first African-American female to fly into space in 1992.
 She was also a scientist.|